percona/percona-server/doc/source/management/innodb_expanded_fast_index_creation.rst

 .. note::

- This feature implementation is considered BETA quality.
+ This feature implementation is **Experimental** quality.

 Percona has implemented several changes related to |MySQL|'s fast index creation feature.
 Fast index creation was implemented in |MySQL| as a way to speed up the process of adding or dropping indexes on tables with many rows.

 This feature implements a session variable that enables extended fast index creation.
 Besides optimizing DDL directly, :variable:`expand_fast_index_creation` may also optimize index access for subsequent DML statements because using it results in much less fragmented indexes.

+The variables, `expand_fast_index_creation` and `fast_index_creation`, must both be enabled.

+If the `fast_index_creation` variable is not enabled, the `expand_fast_index_creation` disables the `fast_index_creation` variable.
+This behavior creates indexes in the slower method and avoids data dictionary inconsistency between MySQL and InnoDB.
+If both variables are enabled, there is no inconsistency.

 :command:`mysqldump`
 --------------------